-GOAL: The goal of this task is to enable you to examine and reflect on your development as a teacher or Years 7 - 10 f the Arts to students in PRODUCT: Written Piece FORMAT: Throughout the course, you will use a professional journal to document your development as a teacher of the Arts to students in Years 7 - 10.
-While this journal will be a working document, you will submit three entries for assessment: how you have been able to embed Aboriginal and Torres Strait Islander histories, cultures or perspectives into your Task 2 lessons, your knowledge of this area, and areas for your future learning. strategies that you have incorporated into your lesson plans to develop literacy and numeracy skills within your discipline and make recommendations for future application of these into your teaching practice. at least one other key area of your learning from the course content.
-It is essential that each entry includes: reflection how your learning in this course will impact on your future practice; and plans for your professional learning, including goals, actions, and areas in which you might seek feedback (from teachers and supervisors).
-CRITERIA: No. Learning Outcome assessed 1 Explanation and documentation of your approach to teaching Junior Secondary Arts, with support of approach with evidence from the literature assessed assessed support of approach with evidence from the literature Reflection on learning, including recognition of broader context and implications for future assessed 1 5 support of approach with evidence from the literature Reflection on learning, including recognition of broader context and implications for future practice Plans for professional learning, including identifying sources of professional learning and assessed 1 5
+GOAL: The goal of this task is to enable you to examine and reflect on your development as a teacher of the Years 7-10. he Arts to students in PRODUCT: Written Piece FORMAT: You are to complete a reflective written piece on your development as a teacher of the Arts across the course.
+You are to reflect upon the following aspects of your learning: how you have been able to embed Aboriginal and Torres Strait Islander histories, cultures or perspectives into your Task lessons, your knowledge of this area, and areas for your future learning strategies that you have incorporated into your lesson plans to develop literacy and numeracy skills within your discipline and recommendations for future application of these into your teaching practice at least one other key area of your learning from the course content.
+It is essential that each entry includes reflection how your learning in this course will impact on your future practice; and plans for your professional learning, including goals, actions, and areas in which you might seek feedback (from teachers and supervisors).
+CRITERIA: No. Learning Outcome assessed 1 Explanation and documentation of your approach to teaching Junior Secondary Arts, with support of approach with evidence from the literature 0 2 Reflection on learning, including recognition of broader context and implications for future practice 5 3 Plans for professional learning, including identifying sources of professional learning and areas in which to seek feedback from supervisors and teachers 5 4 Communication skills and academic literacies, including English expression, grammar, spelling, punctuation and APA referencing 6